We are delighted that you are interested in applying to Capitol Hill Day School!

 Sara Catherine Corbett

-Parent Interviews are informal meetings with the Admissions Director.
-It is an opportunity for parents to ask questions and for the School to learn more about your child and family.
+Parent Interviews are informal meetings with the Admissions Director, Head of School, or Assistant Head of School.
+It is an opportunity for you to ask questions and for the School to learn more about your child and family.
 Parents may attend jointly, or just one parent may attend.
+Because Capitol Hill Day School values community, the parent interview is seen as an important first step to creating a open dialogue and engaging new parents in our community.
+Interviews are generally one hour.

 Recommendations are required for all applicants.
 If a student has not been in a formal school setting, a recommendation may be filled out by a non-family member who has interacted with the student in another setting (dance teacher, sport coach, etc).